The Best Food Storage Containers for the Fridge and Pantry

 Here are our choices for BPA-free plastic and glass food storage solutions—all of them safe, well-designed, and touted by Amazon customers.

-1. BEST ALL-AROUND (AND MOST ECO-FRIENDLY): Food Storage Containers by Greener Chef ($37.97 for four)
+1. BEST OVERALL (AND MOST ECO-FRIENDLY): Food Storage Containers by Greener Chef

-Snagging a near-perfect 4.8-star Amazon rating, Greener Chef’s glass containers are made entirely without plastic, which equals non-toxic, BPA- and phthalate-free, and FDA-certified for safety.
-Greener Chef containers have bamboo lids, “tip tested” and designed to stay sealed even when turned upside down.
-Thanks to heavy-duty borosilicate glass, these containers are safe to use in the microwave, freezer, oven, and dishwasher.
-They also feature a nesting design, which makes storage easy and saves you space.
-Four different sizes offer maximum versatility, from 1½ cups to 6⅖ cups.
+Greener Chef’s glass containers are made entirely without plastic.
+That means they are non-toxic, BPA-free, and phthalate-free.
+The containers’ unique bamboo lids are “tip tested” and designed to stay sealed even when turned upside down.
+Plus, thanks to their heavy-duty borosilicate glass construction, the Food Storage Containers are safe to use in the microwave, freezer, oven and dishwasher.
+Four different sizes (from 1-1/2 cups to 6-2/5 cups) offer maximum versatility, and the nesting design saves space and makes storage easy.
 Not 100 percent happy?
 Contact the company for a full refund.
-Available on Amazon.

-2. BEST FOR WEEKLY MEAL PREP: Food Storage Containers by Fullstar ($18.99 for five)
+2. BEST ON-THE-GO: Food Storage Containers by Fullstar

-At 35 ounces each (about four cups), Fullstar’s meal prep containers are size-wise, with the set of five perfect for packing workweek lunches.
+At 35 ounces each (about four cups), Fullstar’s meal prep containers are just the right size for packing workweek lunches.
 Made from ABS (acrylonitrile butadiene styrene), a type of BPA-free plastic with a low melting point, Fullstar containers don’t break down as easily when subjected to high temperatures, and so meet FDA food safety standards as well as the approval of the European certifying agency LFGB.
 The locking lids ensure freshness and leak-proof peace of mind when toted in a purse, briefcase, or backpack.
-They earn 4.9 stars on Amazon, with hundreds of rave reviews, and have a full money-back guarantee.
-Available on Amazon.

-4. BEST FOR THE PANTRY: Good Grips POP Containers by OXO ($39.99 for five)
+4. BEST FOR DRY STORAGE: Good Grips POP Containers by OXO

-Dry foods don’t get it much better than OXO’s POP Containers.
-These airtight, stackable units, which earn 4.5 Amazon stars, come in sizes and shapes suited to beans, coffee, pasta, cereal, and nuts.
-Thanks to specially designed seals that release at the press of a button, dry foods stay fresh longer.
-Created with modular living in mind, the square and rectangular shapes fit together easily to maximize cabinet and countertop space.
-They’re constructed of BPA-free plastic and should not be heated, but odds are you’ll find them handy for a broad range of organizational needs beyond the kitchen, including the playroom and garage.
-Available on Amazon.
+The height of storage for dry foods, OXO’s POP Containers are airtight, stackable units that come in a variety of sizes and shapes, suited to storing beans, coffee, pasta, cereal, and nuts.
+The lid seals release at the press of a button, and the square and rectangular shapes of the containers fit together snugly to maximize cabinet and countertop space.
+Odds are you’ll find them handy for a broad range of organizational needs even beyond the kitchen, including in the playroom or garage.

-5. BEST FOR BULK: Airtight Food Storage Containers by Wildone ($26.99 for six)
+5. BEST FOR BULK GOODS: Airtight Food Storage Containers by Wildone

-With Wildone’s air- and water-tight containers, bulk goods like cereal and pet kibble will stay fresh—and organized, thanks to 20 chalkboard labels, a measuring cup, and a marker pen.
+With Wildone’s air- and water-tight containers, bulk goods like cereal and pet kibble stay fresh and organized, thanks to 20 chalkboard labels, a measuring cup, and a marker pen.
 The containers are made of BPA-free, FDA-approved, food-grade plastic, and the lids lock on four sides, ensuring no spills.
-Wildone’s containers, netting 4.6 stars for being sturdiness and practicality, claim microwave, freezer, and dishwasher safety.
-Store bulk goods in four medium (54.1 fluid ounce) and two large (121.8 fluid ounce) containers, and stack them to make the most of storage space.
-Available on Amazon.
+Wildone’s containers—lauded by reviewers for their sturdiness and practicality—are microwave-, freezer-, and dishwasher-safe.
+Included are four medium (54.1 fluid ounce) and two large (121.8 fluid ounce) containers that stack together.